-Operational Complaints and Disciplinary procedures are available on the IMS Operational Use of Work Welsh Logo No action required The use of the Work Welsh logo is widespread across the organisation.
+Operational Complaints and Disciplinary · procedures are available on the IMS Operational Use of Work Welsh Logo No action required The use of the Work Welsh logo is widespread across the organisation.
 The logo is available to add to email signatures and MS Teams backgrounds.
-3. Promoted during staff induction Completed Operational Contracts of Employment No action required Contracts of employment are provided bilingually unless it is know that the member of staff requires it in English only Completed Intranet No option required The Intranet homepage is bilingual and fully Completed Operational No action required complaint Commission Operational Internal Signage 1.
+Promoted during staff induction Completed Operational Contracts of Employment No action required Contracts of employment are provided bilingually unless it is know that the member of staff requires it in English only Completed Operational Intranet No action required The Intranet homepage is bilingual and fully complaint Completed Completed Operational Internal Signage 1.
 Bi-annual auditing of signage required 1.
 Recently audited Completed Record Keeping Annual Report ESR data needs to be accurate in preparation for 22-23 Annual report.
-Annual report to include detail of implementation of the new Welsh language scheme 1.
-21-22 Annual Report includes progress with Welsh language Completed
+Annual report to include detail of implementation of the new Welsh language scheme 21-22 Annual Report includes progress with Welsh language Completed